-On September 17, 2015, our subsidiary Shenzhen Yungang EDC Technology Co., Ltd., entered into a term loan facility agreement with United Overseas Bank (China) Limited, Shenzhen Branch and Credit Agricole Corporate and Investment Bank (China) Limited for a principal amount of RMB430.0 million (US\$66.4 million) for the subsidiary's Shenzhen data centers SZ1 and SZ2 and respectively, and an amendment agreement dated March 4, 2016 to extend an addition term loan facility with principal loan amount of RMB100.0 million (US\$15.4 million) for financing the borrower's Shenzhen data centers SZ3.
+On September 17, 2015, our subsidiary Shenzhen Yungang EDC Technology Co., Ltd., entered into a term loan facility agreement with United Overseas Bank (China) Limited, Shenzhen Branch and Credit Agricole Corporate and Investment Bank (China) Limited for a principal amount of RMB430.0 million (US\$66.4 million) for the subsidiary's Shenzhen data centers SZ1 and SZ2 and respectively, and an amendment agreement dated August 5, 2016 to extend an additional term loan facility with principal loan amount of RMB100.0 million (US\$61.4 million) for financing the borrower's Shenzhen data center SZ3.
 The interest rate agreed under the term loan facility agreements is 1.2x or 1.3x of PBOC's base rate for loans, as applicable, with a tenor of five years from respective facility utilization date, which is to be no later than September 18, 2020.
-The securities for the loan include, among others, guarantee from ultimate parent company of borrower, GDS Holdings Limited, corporate guarantee provided by GDS Beijing, pledge of all equity interests of the borrower and assignment of all insurance interests over such mortgaged assets, assignment of the borrower's rights under the building lease of Shenzhen data centers SZ1, SZ2 and SZ3, among other terms.
+The securities for the loan include, among others, guarantee from ultimate parent company of borrower, GDS Holdings Limited, corporate guarantee provided by GDS Beijing, pledge of all equity interests of the borrower, all the issued shares of EDS (HK) Limited and the receivables under the service contracts with customers with respect to our Shenzhen data centers SZ1, SZ2 and SZ3, mortgage of all movable assets of the borrower and assignment of all insurance interests over such mortgaged assets, assignment of the borrower's rights under the building lease of Shenzhen data centers SZ1, SZ2 and SZ3, among other terms.
 The effective interest rate on the loan as of December 31, 2015 was 6.83% per annum.
 The maturity date of the loan is September 18, 2020.

-October 28, 2015, our subsidiary Beijing Hengpu'an Data Technology Development Co., Ltd. entered into a term loan facility agreement with United Overseas Bank Limited for a principal amount of RMB120.0 million (US\$18.5 million) for financing borrower's Beijing data center (B.J.).
-The interest rate agreed under said term loan facility agreement is a fixed rate of 6.5625% per annum or 1.25x of PBOC's base rate (as applicable based on the tranches of facilities durider the agreement) with a tenor of five years from the first utilization date of said facility (which, however, is to be no later than December 21, 2020).
-The securities for the loan include, among others, guarantee from ultimate parent, GDS Holdings Limited, corporate guarantee provided by GDS Beijing, pledge of all the equity interests of the borrower, all the issued shares of EDB II (HK) Limited and the receivables under the service contracts with customers under Beijing data center phase 1, BJ1, mortgage of all movable assets, assignment of the borrower's rights under the building lease of Beijing data center phase 1, BJ1, among other terms.
+October 28, 2015, our subsidiary Beijing Hengpu'an Data Technology Development Co., Ltd. entered into a term loan facility agreement with United Overseas Bank Limited for a principal amount of RMB120.0 million (US\$18.5 million) for financing borrower's Beijing data center (BJ1).
+The interest rate agreed under said term loan facility agreement is a fixed rate of 6.5625% per annum or 1.25x of PBOC's base rate (as applicable based on the tranches of facilities utilized under the agreement) with a tenor of five years from the first utilization date of said facility (which, however, is to be no later than December 21, 2020).
+The securities for the loan include, among others, guarantee from ultimate parent, GDS Holdings Limited, corporate guarantee provided by GDS Beijing, pledge of all the equity interests of the borrower, all the issued shares of EDB II (HK) Limited and the receivables under the service contracts with customers under Beijing data center phase 1, BJ1, mortgage of all movable assets of the borrowers and assignment of all insurance interests over such mortgaged assets, assignment of the borrower's rights under the building lease of Beijing data center phase 1, BJ1, among other terms.
 The effective interest rate on the loan as of December 31, 2015 was 6.56% per annum.
 The maturity date of the loan is December 21, 2020.